maryanneanyango99/cravings-and-M-chefs/README.md

 Authors
 @Anyango
 Feedback
-If you have any feedback, please reach out to us at zacharia.mwangi@student.moringaschool.com
+If you have any feedback, please reach out to us at @mary.carterers

 Tech Stack
 Client: HTML, CSS, JS